pengmai/qcc/README.md

 The resulting SQL will be printed to `stdout`.

 ## Query Language
 The language is designed to be simple and intuitive.
 Keywords are `or`, `and`, and `not`, and expressions can be delineated with parentheses `()`.
 Like many other programming languages, `not` has higher precedence than `and`, which has higher precedence than `or`.
-String identifiers are assumed to be valid tags.
+String identifiers are assumed to be valid tags, and `--` is used to begin single-line comments.

 ## Examples
 ```